srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Under **Format**, ensure **Line separated**.

-    > [!NOTE] This setting stores each record as a JSON object on each line and, taken as a whole, results in a file that is an invalid JSON record.
+    > **Note**:  This setting stores each record as a JSON object on each line and, taken as a whole, results in a file that is an invalid JSON record.
 The other option, **Array**, ensures that the entire document is formatted as a JSON array where each record is an item in the array.
 This allows the entire file to be parsed as valid JSON.

 1. Leave **Minimum rows** blank.